ga-wdi-boston/orientation/INSTALLFEST.md

 -   In your root directory `cd ~`, let's move to our downloads file by `cd Downloads/`, then run `git clone <link copied from github>`.

--   Move into the `oritentation` directory by `cd orientation/`.
+-   Move into the `oritentation` directory by typing `cd orientation/`.
 Now we have to set up a global 'excludesfile', listing all the files that we might want git to ignore.

     ```bash
-    git config --global core.excludesfile ~/.gitignore
-    cp .gitignore ~/.gitignore # from this repository directory
+    config/git_config.sh
     ```

 ### Install [`hub`](https://github.com/github/hub)